-Further, the study attempts to understand does online romance works differently for committed and non-committed relationships in dealing with problems, such as relationship anxiety and loneliness.
+Further, the study attempts to understand how online romance works differently for committed and non-committed relationships in dealing with problems, such as relationship anxiety and loneliness.
 It is hypothesized that online romance would help youth to deal with their loneliness and relationship anxiety in the case of a committed relationship but not for a non-committed relationship.
 The rationale for moderating hypotheses is based on previous studies, which show that people in committed relationships have more clarity and intimacy (Knopp et al., 2020), and therefore, online romance will help them to maintain that intimacy and will create less doubt among the partners.
-On the other hand, non-committed relationships are full of doubts, uncertainty, and challenges in maintaining the relationship (Whitty & Buchanan, 2016; Machia et al., 2020), and therefore, online romance may not help here in mitigating loneliness, anxiety, etc. as in the case of a committed relationship.
+On the other hand, non-committed relationships are full of doubts, uncertainty, and challenges in maintaining the relationship (Whitty & Buchanan, 2016; Machia et al., 2020), and online romance may not help here in mitigating loneliness, anxiety, etc. as in the case of a committed relationship.
 Recent research has shown that social networking helps in indirect exposure of alternative partners, which leads to exploration and persuasion of these alternatives and hence decreases the relationship commitment (de Lenne et al., 2019).
-Therefore, it is also hypothesized that online romance will show a positive association with online relationship initiation.
-However, since in a committed relationship, partners are more dedicated and loyal to each other, therefore, we expect that the relationship between online romance and relationship initiation will be moderated by the nature of the relationship.
+It is also hypothesized that online romance will show a positive association with online relationship initiation.But since in a committed relationship, partners are more dedicated and loyal to each other, we expect that the relationship between online romance and relationship initiation will be moderated by the nature of the relationship.

 Method